wespy01/Personal_Projects/README.md

 #
 ### 1.)
 Focus on Today
 - This is a productivity app that will help you achieve your three goals for the day.
 (I just hope you understand hindi memes)
-- Click here to access it live.
+- [Click here](https://wespyfocusontoday.netlify.app/) to see it live.